 3. Dietary supplements- Proteins can be used as dietary supplements.

-Q6.
-Explain the composition of triglyceride.
+Q5.
+Explain the composition of triglycerides.

 Answer:

 A triglyceride is a chemical formed by the esterification of three molecules of fatty acids with one molecule of trihydric alcohol called glycerol.
-All three fatty acids of triglyceride can be similar as in tripalmitin or dissimilar as in palmito-oleoistearin, dipalmitostearin, etc.
+All three fatty acids of triglyceride can be similar, as in tripalmitin, or dissimilar, as in palmito-oleoistearin, dipalmitostearin, etc.

 Answer: